cusyio/Python4DataScience/docs/productive/git/workflows/split-repos.rst

 It is often useful to divide a large Git repository into multiple smaller ones.
 This can be necessary in a project that has grown over time, or if you want to manage a sub-project in a separate repository.
-Of couse you could simply create a new repository and copy the files, but you would also loose the entire version history.
+Of course you could simply create a new repository and copy the files, but you would also loose the entire version history.

 Here I describe how you can split a Git repository without losing the associated